apache/hudi/website/docs/quick-start-guide.md

 Hudi support create table using spark-sql.

 **Create Non-Partitioned Table**

+Here is an example of creating a non-partitioned COW managed table with a primary key 'id'.

 ```sql
 -- create a managed cow table
 create table if not exists h0(